-- Provide qualified, experienced teachers the opportunity to enter into long-term contracts so the best teachers stay in our schools and don’t seek jobs elsewhere.
+- Provide qualified, experienced teachers the opportunity to earn long-term contracts so the best teachers stay in our schools and don’t seek jobs elsewhere.

-- Protect the Florida Retirement System without burdening employees with additional costs.
+- Enhance the Florida Retirement System without burdening employees with additional costs.

 - Prioritize teacher-led assessments and learning over state-mandated standardized tests.